remla25-team1/operation/docs/deployment.md

   Receives `app.local` traffic (LoadBalancer IP `192.168.56.90`) and forwards to the `app` Service.

 - **app Service**:
-  Balances traffic among 3 `app` Pods running the frontend and API gateway.
+  Routes traffic to the single `app` Pod running the frontend and API gateway.

 - **model-service Service**:
-  Balances traffic among 2 `model-service` Pods performing ML inference.
+  Routes traffic to the single `model-service` Pod performing ML inference.
 ---

 ## 🔁 Request Handling Flow